DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 and make it executable:
 `# chmod 755 /usr/local/bin/restic`

-## Optional: Install and configure rclone
+## Optional: Install and configure Rclone

 If you want to upload your backups to a storage provider not directly supported by restic (check [this list](https://restic.readthedocs.io/en/stable/030_preparing_a_new_repo.html)),